esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidElement2D.rst

 Recorders
 #########

 This element does not feature specific queries for element recorders.
-However, you can visualize the following quantities: the added hydrodynamic pressure, its first-time derivative, and its second-time derivative by examining the first component of displacement, velocity, and acceleration at the nodes.
+However, you can visualize the following quantities: the added hydrodynamic pressure, its first-time derivative, and its second-time derivative by examining the first component of **displacement**, **velocity**, and **acceleration** at the nodes.

 Theory
 ######